qpdf/qpdf/manual/index.rst

 QDF Mode
 ========

-In QDF mode, qpdf creates PDF files in what we call @1@firstterm@1@QDF form@2@firstterm@2@.
+In QDF mode, qpdf creates PDF files in what we call *QDF form*.
 A PDF file in QDF form, sometimes called a QDF file, is a completely valid PDF file that has ``%QDF-1.0`` as its third line (after the pdf header and binary characters) and has certain other characteristics.
 The purpose of QDF form is to make it possible to edit